pluumenbrownie/heatzone/README.md

 ```
 to expose the website to your entire local network.
 You will also be reprompted to
 give your database password.
 The website should now be available on `*local ip
-address*:5000`.
-Flask should show your local ip upon startup.
+address*:5000` (flask should show this address when started).
+Now detach from the
+tmux session.

 Everything should now be running.
 If you are running these programs on a laptop,
 you might want to be able to turn of it's screen.
 Try one of the methods in this